ethnhe/raster_triangle/README.md

     ```shell
     ln -s path_to_Linemod_preprocessed ./Linemod_preprocessed
     ```
-- Download SUN2012pascalformat dataset from [here](http://groups.csail.mit.edu/vision/SUN/releases/SUN2012pascalformat.tar.gz).
+- Download SUN2012pascalformat dataset from [here](http://groups.csail.mit.edu/vision/SUN/releases/SUN2012pascalformat.tar.gz)(works with FireFox or right click and open link in new tab in Chrome) or [here](https://github.com/ShapeNet/RenderForCNN/blob/master/datasets/get_sun2012pascalformat.sh).
 Unzip it and link the unzipped folder to this folder:
     ```shell
     ln -s path_to_SUN2012pascalformat ./
     ```